Am I required to wear a face mask while at the airport?

 Yes, although some have closed and others have changed their hours.

-Due to fluctuating flight schedules, Terminal 1 West concessions – Peet’s Coffee and KUSI News – are changing the days and times they are open.
-If you are flying out of gates 11-18 please make purchases pre-security.
-Please note, items such as liquids more than 3.4 ounces will not be permitted though the TSA checkpoint.
+Due to fluctuating flight schedules, Terminal 1 West concessions – Peet’s Coffee and KUSI News – have modified the days and times they are open, so please check our website for current hours of operation.
+If you are flying out of gates 11-18 on Tuesday and Wednesday please consider making purchases pre-security.
+Please note, items such as liquids more than 3.4 ounces will not be permitted through the TSA checkpoint.
 It is suggested that you use water bottles that can be filled post-security in the water bottle fill stations.
 We apologize for the inconvenience this will cause.

 Our dining facilities will remain open, as will the Terminal 1 food court dining area and the Sunset Cove dining area in Terminal 2.
 Employees and patrons will need to comply with social distancing.
 Signs will be installed in the terminals per County Health Dept. requirements.